graficdoctor/fe-21-sunnyside-agency-landing-page-main/README.md

 I somehow seemed to have complicated the code for myself while writing this code.
 While I was doing the refactoring, I bumped into lots of tiny errors.
 Which were easy to solve, but nevertheless slowed me down.
 I didn't do this code in onde day.
 Due to combining learning how to code while working a full time, I only manage to do a maximum of 1 hour/day.
 This also makes me loose overview of my coding.
 To solve this, I began writing down a to-do-list.
 It helped me to be focussed on my project.
 But I need to adapt it slightly to write cleaner.

+I was given amazing feedback on how to improve the accessibility of my page.
+I added this in various parts, since I also wanted to read up on the information provided.

 ### Useful resources

 - [CSS Underline using pseudo styles](https://codepen.io/elb96/pen/aXKXBx) - An easy to read code-example on how applying the `::after`-pseudoclass to create the colored bar underneath the text.